 Product relations can be used to link products to each other.
-By using these links, you can enable your front ends to either show proper replacement products, or products that complement each other.
+By using these links, you can enable your front ends to either show replacement products, or products that complement each other.

-ProductRelationTypes permission lets you influence what a user will be able to do with the product relations, view only for example.
-Permissions are managed from the Roles and rights chapter namely, from the functionalities card of a users role.
+ProductRelationTypes permission.
+These are managed from the Roles and rights chapter's functionalities card of a users role.

 Create product relation